foxanna/flutter_theme_workshop/workshop/05_inputs/instructions.md

 * `disabledBorder` - the border to display when the widget is disabled and is not showing an error;
 * `border` - this property is only used when the appropriate one of the above is not specified.

 These values default to `UnderlineInputBorder` which draws a horizontal line at the bottom of a widget.
-Let's define a custom set of borders using `UnderlineInputBorder` which draws a rounded rectangle around, light green when enabled, red in case of error, and grey when disabled:
+Instead, let's define a custom set of borders using an `OutlineInputBorder` which draws a rounded rectangle around the widget: light green when enabled, red in case of error, and grey when disabled:

 ```dart
 InputDecorationTheme(